 It obviously takes many years of practice to get up to the level you desire, but there are in fact many exercises you can partake in today and start seeing improvements very quickly.

 Why hand speed is important for boxing?

-By having quick hand speed in your punches, it will also make you a lot harder to defend against.
-This is because it will naturally force your opponent into a more defensive mindset or even put them on the backfoot.
+Having quick hand speed in your punches, it will also make you a lot harder to defend against.
+This is because it will naturally force your opponent into a more defensive mindset or even put them on the back foot.

-Here is great short video or Mike Tyson explaining why “speed kills” in boxing.
+Here is a great short video of Mike Tyson explaining why “speed kills” in boxing.